McKinsey & CompanyBharath Aiyer, Partner, McKinsey & Company

 MansatChris Stott, Founder & Chairman, Mansat

 Chris Stott serves as the Executive Chairman of ManSat.
 Chris cofounded ManSat in 1998 with his father, Bryan, and over the following 20 years grew the company as its President and CEO to become the largest commercial provider of satellite spectrum in the global space industry.
-Chris also serves as the Chair of IceSat, ManSat’s subsidiary company in Iceland, and is the founder, Chair, and CEO of Lonestar Lunar Development LLC.
+Chris also serves as the Chair of IceSat, ManSat’s subsidiary company in Iceland.

 In 2000 Chris left his position as Director of International Commercialization and Sales with Lockheed Martin Space Operations to become ManSat’s President.
 Prior to his work with Lockheed Martin, Chris was an executive with the McDonnell Douglas and the Boeing Company working in International Business Development on the Delta Launch Vehicle program.